Best First Checking Account for Kids

 FamZoo offers a lot of interesting features for kids.
 In addition to linked chores and allowances, FamZoo has a few interesting tools to teach kids about real-world finances.

-Parents can use family billing to set up recurring charges to your kid for expenses like cell phone bills.
+Parents can use family billing to set up recurring charges to kids for expenses like cell phone bills.
 The app also supports parent-paid interest.
 This lets you mimic interest on a savings account to show your kid just how powerful compound interest is.

 - Account type: Prepaid